 One nice feature is they have a mechanism where the authors can send you notices like updates.
-I also find the comments and feedback people leave to be very helpful when researching courses as you might have numerous competing courses.
-They also offer lots of “specials” where the course price drops for a certain time duration so you don’t have to pay full price.
-I tend to “favorite” courses that interest me and then buy when I notice a sale.
+I also find the comments and feedback people leave to be constructive when researching courses as you might have numerous competing courses.
+They also offer lots of “specials” where the course price drops for a specific duration, so you don’t have to pay full price.
+I tend to “favorite” courses that interest me and buy them when I notice a sale.

-Coursera takes a more structured approach to teaching and the courses tend to be more academic with courses lasting between 4 and 10 weeks..
-This makes sense as it was started by two computer science professors from Stanford University.
+Coursera takes a more structured approach to teaching, and the courses tend to be more academic, lasting between 4 and 10 weeks.
+This makes sense as two computer science professors started it at Stanford University.
 They put one of their classes online and had lots of takers.
-Since then, many universities have put course curriculum online.
-The array of courses is impressive as well as partner institutions.
+Since then, many universities have put course curricula online.
+The array of courses is impressive, as well as partner institutions.
 Over 25 million people have enrolled.

-Each course has a nice description along with teacher bios, syllabus, and expected time commitment.
+Each course has an excellent description along with teacher bios, syllabus, and expected time commitment.
 There are different pricing options and benefits.
-For example, you may view lectures for free, but not receive any course credit.
+For example, you may view lectures for free but not receive any course credit.
 It’s also best for people that will set aside the time to do the coursework.
-For example, I enrolled in a course from Duke University but didn’t complete.
-I can’t just pick it back up but have to enroll again when it becomes available.
+For example, I enrolled in a course from Duke University but didn’t complete it.
+I can’t just pick it back up but must register again when it becomes available.
 Some classes also offer language subtitles.

-The price structure depends on whether you’re enrolling in a single course, specialization or online degree.
+The price structure depends on whether you enroll in a single course, specialization, or online degree.

 These are sites that tend to specialize and have fewer courses.
-In most cases, you buy a course and have lifetime access.
+In most cases, you buy a course, but some of them are free.